SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 out of jobs for single runs.
 Thus, you can expand your trajectory while the last batch of single runs is still being executed.

-To emphasize this a bit more and to not be misunderstood: Your post-processing function is **NOT** called as soon as a single run finishes and the first result is available but as soon as there are **no more** single runs available to start new processes!
+To emphasize this a bit more and to not be misunderstood: Your post-processing function is **not** called as soon as a single run finishes and the first result is available but as soon as there are **no more** single runs available to start new processes.
-Still, that does not mean you have to wait until *ALL* single runs are finished (as for normal post-processing), but you can already add new single runs to the trajectory while the final `n` runs are still being executed.
-Where `n` is determined by the number of cores (``ncores``) and probably the *cap values* you have chosen (see :ref:`more-on-multiprocessing`).
+Still, that does not mean you have to wait until *all* single runs are finished (as for normal post-processing), but you can already add new single runs to the trajectory while the final *n* runs are still being executed.
+Where *n* is determined by the number of cores (``ncores``) and probably the *cap values* you have chosen (see :ref:`more-on-multiprocessing`).

-*pypet* will *NOT* start a new process for your post-processing.
+*pypet* will **not** start a new process for your post-processing.
 Your post-processing function is executed in the main process (this makes writing actual post-processing functions much easier because you don't have to wrap your head around dead-locks).
 Accordingly, post-processing should be rather quick in comparison to your single runs, otherwise post-processing will become the bottleneck in your parallel simulations.

 ---------------------------
 Using a Experiment Pipeline
 ---------------------------

-Usually, your numerical experiments work like the following: You add some parameters to your trajectory, you mark a few of these for exploration, and you pass your main function to the environment via :func:`~pypet.environment.Environment.f_run`.
+Your numerical experiments usually work like the following: You add some parameters to your trajectory, you mark a few of these for exploration, and you pass your main function to the environment via :func:`~pypet.environment.Environment.f_run`.
 Accordingly, this function will be executed with all parameter combinations.
 Maybe you want some post-processing in the end and that's about it.
-However, sometimes even the addition of parameters can be fairly complex or you want this part under the supervision of an environment, too.
+However, sometimes even the addition of parameters can be fairly complex.
+Thus, you want this part under the supervision of an environment, too.
 For instance, because you have a Sumatra_ lab-book and adding of parameters should also account as runtime.
 Thus, to have your entire experiment and not only the exploration of the parameter space managed by *pypet* you can use the :func:`~pypet.environment.Environment.f_pipeline` function, see also :ref:`example-13`.

 You have to pass a so called *pipeline* function to :func:`~pypet.environment.Environment.f_pipeline` that defines your entire experiment.

-Your pipeline function is only allowed to take a single parameter, that is the trajectory container.
+Accordingly, your pipeline function is only allowed to take a single parameter, that is the trajectory container.
 Next, your pipeline function can fill in some parameters and do some pre-processing.
 Afterwards your pipeline function needs to return the run function, the corresponding arguments and potentially a post-processing function with arguments.
 To be more precise your pipeline function needs to return two tuples with at most 3 entries each,